stsmall/abc_scripts/README.md

+## this repo has been deprecated.
+Please see the refactor repo abc_scripts2

 # Scripts for Approximate Bayesian Computation in population genomics

 * [Models associated with our 2020 paper on An funestus complex](afc_models)